JoriAlshoshan/secure-photo-gallery/README.md

 1. **User Interface** – Simple and responsive web pages for uploading and viewing photos.
 2. **Photo Upload** – Supports common image formats (JPEG, PNG, etc.).
 3. **AES Encryption** – Each uploaded image is encrypted with a randomly generated AES key.
+4. Key Storage: Encryption keys are securely stored in keys.json for authorized decryption.
-4. **Secure Storage** – Encrypted images are stored safely on the server.
+5. **Secure Storage** – Encrypted images are stored safely on the server.
-5. **Retrieval & Decryption** – Only authorized users can decrypt and view the original image.
+6. **Retrieval & Decryption** – Only authorized users can decrypt and view the original image.

 ---